frcepeda/LetsCrate/README.md

 LetsCrate
 ---------

-This is an unofficial command line client for [LetsCrate](http://letscrate.com) written in Ruby.
+This is an unofficial command line client for [Let's Crate](http://letscrate.com) written in Ruby.

 Please let me know what you think!
 You can reach me at frcepeda AT gmail DOT com

 Quick start manual
 ------------------

-To use this program, you need to create an account at [LetsCrate](http://letscrate.com).
+To use this program, you need to create an account at [Let's Crate](http://letscrate.com).

 Every command needs the "-l" switch, with the username and password separated by a colon.

 Example:

 `    -l username:password

     -l "username:password"`

 After that, you can select an action from the list below and use the command normally.